Tracers (film): Plot

 Cam runs into Jerry and Hu, who beat him for not having the money and give him two weeks to pay off his debt or they will kill Angie and Joey.
 Cam makes a move on Nikki at a party.
 Nikki initially reciprocates, but then runs out of the party.
 Miller arrives to pick her up as she is Miller's partner.
 Nikki apologizes to Cam for not being honest.
 Cam invites Nikki to leave the city with him once he clears his debt, but Nikki is hesitant.
-For their biggest heist yet, the group tries to rob a bank run by Vietnamese gangsters.
-They discover that the money had been moved earlier, and flee as reinforcements arrive.
-Jax is shot and killed, and Cam is arrested.
+For their biggest heist yet, the group tries to rob a bank which is run by Vietnamese gangsters.
+They discover that the money had been moved earlier and flee as reinforcements arrive.
+Jax is shot and killed, while Cam is arrested.
 Miller visits Cam while the police question him.
 Miller reveals himself to be James Hatcher, a corrupt DEA agent.

-Miller tells Cam he can free him by claiming him as a confidential informant for the DEA; in return, Cam must help him pull off one last heist.
-Cam reluctantly agrees.
-Cam confronts Nikki for not telling him Miller's true identity.
+Miller tells Cam that he can free him by claiming him as a confidential informant for the DEA in exchange for helping him pull off one last heist.

+Cam reluctantly agrees and confronts Nikki for not telling him about Miller's true identity.
 Nikki apologizes and reveals she is indebted to Miller for helping Dylan escape custody for beating a man who had sexually assaulted her.
 On the day of the heist, Miller, Cam, and Dylan go to a Russian safehouse to steal a stash of diamonds.
-Nikki realizes Cam is being set up and goes to save him.
+Nikki realizes Cam is being set up and tries to save him.
 Miller steals the diamonds and almost kills Cam, but is stopped as guards arrive and attack them.
-Cam takes the diamonds and flees, and Miller chases.

-Reuniting with Nikki, Cam leads Miller into a restaurant owned by Chen, leader of the Tongs.
+Cam takes the diamonds and flees, where Miller chases him.
+After reuniting with Nikki, Cam leads Miller into a restaurant owned by Chen, who is the leader of the Tongs.
 Chen reminds Miller that he has violated his agreement to never enter Chinatown and has him board a ship headed for Macau, never to return.
-Cam hands the diamonds to Chen, clearing his debt.
-Jerry congratulates Cam for clearing his debt and returns his father's car, now fully restored.
-Cam and Nikki drive off.
+Cam hands the diamonds to Chen, thus clearing his debt.
+Jerry congratulates Cam for clearing his debt and returns his father's fully restored car, which Cam and Nikki drive off.